Peharge/p-terminal/README.md

 <table>
   <tr>
     <td width="50%" valign="top">
-      <strong>What can the PP terminal do?</strong><br><br>PP-Terminal isn't just another terminal—it's a powerful all-in-one tool that brings together system monitoring, game fun, and cutting-edge AI interaction.
+      <strong>What can the PP-Terminal do?</strong><br><br>PP-Terminal isn't just another Terminal—it's a powerful all-in-one tool that brings together system monitoring, game fun, and cutting-edge AI interaction.
 With PP-Terminal, you don’t just get the basics; you get seamless access to Linux tools on Windows, instant AI model queries like Qwen 3, and much more.
-Experience the ultimate flexibility, all in one terminal.
+Experience the ultimate flexibility, all in one Terminal.
 Why settle for less when you can have it all?
 	        </td>
     <td width="50%" valign="top" align="center">
       <img src="https://raw.githubusercontent.com/Peharge/peharge-web/main/images/pp-term-img.png" width="100%">